 Part 6 — Miscellaneous matters

-[Heading inserted in Gazette 16 Mar 2012 p.
+[Heading inserted: Gazette 16 Mar 2012 p.
 1257.]

 14. Fees, Chief Officer may reduce etc.

 If, in the circumstances of a particular case in which a fee is payable under the Act, the Chief Officer thinks it is fair or reasonable to do so, he or she may reduce, or refund or waive all or part of, the fee.